 - The rate the apprentice will be payed

 During this first appointment, an initial report is made on:

 - the progress and development of the tasks entrusted to the apprentice

 - the main difficulties encountered and solutions to be implemented

 - the behavior of the apprentice

-The Regions of Alsace and Baden-Württemberg have set up a specific system for students in the German-French border area.
+The local governments of Alsace region in France, and the Baden-Württemberg region in Germany, have set up an apprenticeship system for students from the border area between France and Germany.

 In 2014, I choose the work-study program of the master for the second year.
 It has been really easy for me to find an enterprise to take me in in the area of strasbourg and in this field.
 For the whole year I worked as a webmarketing assistant at the Cuisines Schmidt factory, a really wellknown brand of kitchen furniture.
 It was my first experience in an office.
 I strongly recommend this program to the students of the master because it is a real first job experience that can make the difference on a resume.
 Moreover it allows you to put into practice the knowledge you got from the master and to understand how the business world works.
 By being part of the marketing team at Schmidt, I got very lucky since a lot of responsabilities were entrusted to me.
 It was a real challenge that I overcame with success